what does btw mean in text

 Western Culture

-In Western countries, especially the United States and the United Kingdom, “BTW” is extremely common in everyday texting.
+In the United States, Canada, and the UK, BTW is extremely common in texting culture.

 Asian Culture

-In many Asian countries, English abbreviations like “BTW” are widely understood online, especially among younger users.
+In many Asian countries, especially where English is used online, BTW is common among younger internet users.

 Middle Eastern Culture